 Last week on a design awards jury I met Robert Brunner, founder of Ammunition Group, a fascinating product design and branding firm.
-He described some of his latest products and I think they are way cool, especially — just in time to fuel dreams of warmer weather — the Fuego Element gas grill,
+He described some of his latest products and I think they are way cool, especially — just in time to fuel dreams of warmer weather — the Fuego Element gas grill (with an updated website),

 a sleek metal cylinder topped with a concave cooking vessel.
 The perforated metal sides hide the propane tank.

 It’s a textbook example of how a fine designer reinvents an everyday object in terms that are at once functional and formal (in this case, geometric) — here supporting cylinder and supported sphere combine in a way that really elevates barbecuing to an art.
 Here aspects of the wok and the patio heater have been combined — this must be DNA By Design — to produce an appealing genetic manipulation of modernism.

 The grilling surface is wide for maximum cooking space while the slender pedestal is just wide enough for the propane container: each section has a different function that is fully expressed in its shape.
 Brilliant.
 Brunner’s firm is also responsible for the Portable Element.

 It weighs under 15 lbs and

 the legs do double duty by forming the handle.

 Brunner designed the original much larger rectangular Fuego Grill of a few years ago but I think these more recent streamlined Elements are the fires to follow.